 CIPA Off-Campus Externship Programs:

-CIPA offers two program-specific Externship Semester opportunities, which enable you to live and work in either Washington, DC, or New York City for a semester and take relevant coursework.
+CIPA offers three program-specific Externship Semester opportunities, which enable you to live and work in Washington, DC, New York City, or India for a semester and take relevant coursework.
 Externship options allow you to gain professional experience in various government agencies, private sector firms, or non-government agencies.
 For more information, please visit:

 You can experience a paid internship in the New York State Legislature, while earning a full semester of credits.
 Capital Semester students are full-time Assembly or Senate Interns who spend Spring semester working and living in Albany (the capital of NY State), a vibrant and student-centered city.
 Students learn through direct experience and formal instruction how the NY State Legislature functions.